Tema Sports Stadium

 Robert Mensah Sports Stadium is a multi-use stadium in Tema, Ghana.
 It is used mostly for football matches and is the home stadium of Tema Youth and Real Sportive.
-The stadium holds 5,000 peole.
+The stadium holds 5,000 people.
 It was an artificial pitch used for training during the 2008 Africa Cup of Nations.

+As of 2023, it was used as a home ground for five Division One League clubs (Attram de Visser, Golden Kicks, Na God, Tema Youth, and Tudu Mighty Jets) and about five lower-tier clubs.